kuzlik340/RUSTGUARDIAN/README.md

 ## Requirements
 ### The **Application Core** itself will provide:
 1) Multiple operating modes:
-- **LockDown mode**, which creates a sandbox for HID devices that are not listed in the whitelist.
+- **LockDown mode**, which will check the operational system for suspicious processes and binaries and also will check mountable devices.
 - **SafeConnection mode**, which checks whether the connected device is present in the whitelist and blocks it if not.
-- **Background daemons** – Threads responsible for managing the sandbox environment and monitoring the commands sent by HID devices.
+- **Background daemons** – Threads responsible for monitoring processes and USB connections.

 2) Behavior analysis and response:
 - Monitors the behavior of all connected devices.
 - Automatically disconnects devices and sends a notification if malicious activity is suspected or if a malicious file is detected on a mountable volume.
+- Automatically kills the process if the process is malicious and also sends a notification with the path to the binary of the process.

 ### The CLI module will provide:
-1) Device Logs - shows the exact time of the event, the hardware component involved (e.g., USB port, storage controller), details from the system about the detected device.
+1) Logs - shows the exact time of the event, the hardware component involved (e.g., USB port, storage controller), details from the system about the detected device.
+Also shows the exact time if a suspicious process was found.
 2) Safe Devices List – shows user-approved devices that won’t be tracked as unrecognized.
 3) Commands Space - an interactive input area where users can enter commands to control and manage devices.